-back to: issues
+back to: front page

-Issue #9 - local-government inspections
+Issue #9 - local-government inspections and police

 Under the radar of public attention, local governments in the United States are routinely abusing property owners.
 The main abuse is delivered through the inspections process.
 The burgeoning nonprofit sector, adept at using other people's money, provides the political infrastructure for rancorous campaigns against small business owners conducted by elected officials.